yonicd/covrpage/vignettes/Continuous_Integration.md

 ### Direct

-`{covrpage}` can be deployed in Travis much the way `{covr::covrall}` is deployed.
-The only difference is that `{covrpage}` will push back the updated `README.md` file to the originating repository so it can be updated as part of the custom integration routine.
+`covrpage` can be deployed in Travis much the way [covr::covralls](https://covr.r-lib.org/reference/coveralls.html) is deployed.
+The only difference is that `covrpage` will push back the updated `README.md` file to the originating repository so it can be updated as part of the custom integration routine.

 The following `.travis.yml` is needed for the deployment: